 You need a strong plan of action when you approach a company in the hopes of working as a contractor at an upcoming event.
 An event proposal template gives you direction by breaking down a large task into small goals.
 When you provide a company with actionable steps, those in charge of hiring contractors have more confidence in you.

-You don't need to include much information on your title page.
+You don't need to include much information on your title page of your event proposal template.
 You can give your proposal a quippy name and tell your audience who you are.

 New clients want to know how well you performed at previous events.
 A stellar quote from a previous client about your participation in a previous event is a great opener.